prestodb/presto/presto-docs/src/main/sphinx/sql/explain-analyze.rst

                     orderdate := tpch:orderdate
                     clerk := tpch:clerk

-When ``VERBOSE`` option is used, some operators may report additional information, e.g. for Window Function operator you may notice:
+When the ``VERBOSE`` option is used, some operators may report additional information.
+For example, the window function operator will output the following:

 .. code-block:: none